How is a rental agreement made?

-The landlord must return the deposit to the occupant with in a "reasonable length of time" of the lease termination date.
+The landlord must return the deposit to the occupant within a "reasonable length of time" of the lease termination date.
 The industry recognizes this to be within a 30 day period.
-The landlord must provide tenant with an itemized list of any deposit deduction withheld for whatever reason.
-Contact the Housing office for assistance if your deposit is not returned within a reasonable length of time.
+The landlord must provide the tenant with an itemized list of any deposit deduction withheld for whatever reason.
+Contact the Housing Service Center (HSC) for assistance if your deposit is not returned within a reasonable length of time.

 What should I look for in my contract?

-The contract/lease should record the full names and identifications of the parties involved in signing the contract, the specific address of the unit involved, the beginning and ending dates of the total rental period, the total amount of rent payable, the amount of the rent deposit, the amount and due dates of subsequent payments required.
+The contract or lease should record the full names and identifications of the parties involved in signing the contract, the specific address of the unit involved, the beginning and ending dates of the total rental period, the total amount of rent payable, the amount of the rent deposit, and the amount and due dates of subsequent payments required.

 It should specify the landlord's rights and responsibilities as well as the tenant's.
 The contract should clearly state the utilities and services applied by the landlord in the rental charge.

-Many contracts will also include operating policies or house rules that are applicable to the tenants, and if not observed can be cause for eviction.
+Many contracts will also include operating policies or house rules that are applicable to the tenants that, if not observed, can be cause for eviction.

 When can a tenancy be terminated?